florkow-p/Pizzeria/README.md

 Every service is a Spring Boot project which you can simply start by using IDE or any other method of your choice.
 [pizzeria-meal](https://github.com/Patryk-F/Pizzeria/tree/master/pizzeria-meal) and [pizzeria-order](https://github.com/Patryk-F/Pizzeria/tree/master/pizzeria-order)
-services require database and rabbitmq-server to run so before starting project make sure to properly configure `application.yml` files and install rabbitmq.
+services require database and rabbitmq-server to run correctly so before starting project make sure to properly configure `application.yml` files and install rabbitmq.
 DB of my choice was postgres but any other should be fine as well.
 There's no required order of starting services except for [pizzeria-discovery](https://github.com/Patryk-F/Pizzeria/tree/master/pizzeria-discovery) which has to be started as first one.
-If you're going to start rabbitmq, backend and frontend locally you should be fine and the only thing to configure might be the database.
+If you're going to start rabbitmq, backend and frontend locally you should be fine and the only thing to configure might be the database and smtp server properties.

+List of services in recommended order:
 1. pizzeria-discovery
 2. pizzeria-gateway
 3. pizzeria-meal
 4. pizzeria-order
-5. pizeria-mail
+5. pizzeria-mail

 Note that lombok and mapstruct are used which means additional plugins might be required.

 ## TODO
 - docker
+- config server
-- readme
+- circuit breaker
-- unit tests
+- ...